What is an Epidural Steroid Injection?

-The average procedure takes 30 minutes.
+The average injection procedure takes just 30 minutes.
 This will vary according to the number of injections needed and the in-office recovery period mandated by the physician.
-Once cleared, the patient will be able to leave and continue their day as normal.
-It is recommenced that no strenuous activity be done for at least one days time.
+Once cleared, most patients will be able to leave and continue their day as normal.
+It is recommended that no strenuous activity be done for at least one days time.

-Patients may experience side effects like soreness at injection site, trouble sleeping, hot flashes, and water retention.
-Serious reactions are rare, but may include infection, nerve damage, or allergic reaction.
+Patients may experience side effects like soreness at the injection site, trouble sleeping, hot flashes, and water retention.
+Serious complications of epidural corticosteroid injections are rare, but potential risks may include infection, dural puncture, nerve damage, or allergic reaction.